adzcai/rlbook/book/4_fitted_dp/fitted_dp.md

 $$

 where $W_i \in \mathbb{R}^{D_{i+1} \times D_i}$ and $b_i \in \mathbb{R}^{D_{i+1}}$ are the parameters of the $i$-th layer, and $\sigma$ is the activation function.

+This function class is much more expressive and contains many more parameters.
+This makes it more susceptible to overfitting on smaller datasets, but also allows it to represent more complex functions.
+In practice, however, neural networks exhibit interesting phenomena during training, and are often able to generalize well even with many parameters.

+Another reason for their popularity is the efficient **backpropagation** algorithm for computing the gradient of the empirical risk with respect to the parameters.
+Essentially, the hierarchical structure of the neural network, i.e. computing the output of the network as a composition of functions, allows us to use the chain rule to compute the gradient of the output with respect to the parameters of each layer.

+{cite}`nielsen_neural_2015` provides a comprehensive introduction to neural networks and backpropagation.